 F. Assessment of Application

-Funding decision is usually announced within six weeks upon the closing of application deadline.
+Funding decision is usually announced within six weeks upon closing of application deadline.
 Funding is awarded on the basis of:

 - Relevance to the objectives of the Fund,